Al Michaels: Early career

 Michaels's first job in television was with Chuck Barris Productions, choosing women to appear on The Dating Game.
 His first sportscasting job came in 1967, when he was hired to do public relations for the Los Angeles Lakers and serve as a color commentator on the team's radio broadcasts alongside veteran play-by-play announcer Chick Hearn.
 However, he was terminated after appearing on just four games due to Chick Hearn's displeasure on working with someone so young.

-He resumed his broadcasting career in 1968 after moving to Honolulu, where he worked as a sports anchor for KHVH-TV (now KITV) and called play-by-play for the Hawaii Islanders baseball team in the Pacific Coast League as well as the University of Hawaii's football and basketball teams and local high school football games.
+He resumed his broadcasting career in 1968 after moving to Honolulu, where he worked as a sports anchor for KHVH-TV (now KITV) and called play-by-play for the Hawaii Islanders baseball team in the Pacific Coast League as well as the University of Hawaiʻi's football and basketball teams and local high school football games.
 He was named Hawaii's 'Sportscaster of the Year' in 1969.

 In 1971, Michaels moved to Cincinnati, where he became the radio play-by-play announcer for the Cincinnati Reds of Major League Baseball.
 In 1972, after the Reds won the National League Championship Series and advanced to the World Series, he helped to cover the Fall Classic for NBC Sports.
 He also was the network's play-by-play man for the hockey coverage at the 1972 Winter Olympics in Sapporo, Japan.

 In 1974, he left the Reds for a similar position with the San Francisco Giants and also covered basketball for UCLA, replacing Dick Enberg on the Bruins' tape delayed telecasts of their home games, during a period when UCLA was in the midst of an 88-game winning streak.
 He left NBC that year and announced regional NFL games for CBS Sports in 1975.
 In 1976 he joined ABC Sports part-time to call the network's backup Monday Night Baseball games.